Sexual harassment: Malaysia

-Sexual harassment is common, and since 2010 trains on the Malaysian Railway have included pink-colored women-only cars as a means of cutting down on it.
+Sexual harassment is common, and since 2010, trains on the Malaysian Railway have included pink-colored women-only cars as a means of cutting down on it.
 There are also women-only buses in Kuala Lumpur since 2010.
 In 2011, the government launched a women-only taxi service in the greater Kuala Lumpur area.
 The taxis have women drivers, and operate on an on-call basis.

 New Zealand

-In 2018, Statistics New Zealand published the Survey of Working Life findings, which queried employed individuals about their work schedules, employment circumstances, and level of job satisfaction and work-life balance.
+In 2018, Statistics New Zealand published the findings of the Survey of Working Life, which queried employed individuals about their work schedules, employment circumstances, and levels of job satisfaction and work-life balance.
 9% of males and 14% of women reported having dealt with bullying, harassment, or discrimination at work in the preceding year.
 Any invitation for sexual activity, whether direct or indirect, is considered sexual harassment according to the Employment Relations Act of 2000.
 The individual harassing the victim may be a boss, an employee, a volunteer, a coworker, an employer's representative, or even a customer, contractor, or supplier who is not an employee.